MEdwards3222/ExcelConverter/README.md

 5.)
 Successfully produce dataset from provided 500+ .txt file.

 6.)
-(Time permitting) Enhance UX through use of JOptionPane.* in order to improve usability for client
+(Time permitting) Enhance UX through use of JOptionPane.* for inputs in order to improve usability for client